 - How do you define the outcome of the competition?

 Define your desired outcome by outlining individual and team goals.
-It’s important to define these goals in the activation period as to set expectations.
+It’s important to define these goals in the activation period to set expectations.
 Setting expectations is an important part of any campaign.

 Burst of energy